eProsima/DDS-Router/docs/rst/user_manual/wan_configuration.rst

     :header-rows: 1

     *   - Tag
+        - Requiredness
         - Description

     *   - ``ca``
+        - Mandatory for TLS clients
         - Path to the CA (Certification- Authority) file.

     *   - ``password``
+        - Optional for TLS servers
         - Password of the ``private_key_file`` or ``rsa_private_key_file``.

     *   - ``private_key``
+        - Mandatory for TLS servers
         - Path to the private key certificate file.

     *   - ``cert``
+        - Mandatory for TLS servers
         - Path to the public certificate chain file.

     *   - ``dh_params``
+        - Mandatory for TLS servers
         - Path to the Diffie-Hellman parameters file.

 Below is an example on how to configure a WAN participant as a TLS server and client: